Missoula Marathon Beer Run and Missoula Area Beer Guide

 Among the better pairings known to humankind – peanut butter and chocolate, bacon and . . . . anything – running and beer go together like a Big Dipper Ice Cream cone and a hot Missoula evening.
 (Espresso Heath ice cream in a waffle cone and dipped in chocolate is a personal favorite).

 Fortunately, the Missoula Marathon folks understand this perfectly well.
 For the fourth year in a row, Marathon weekend kicks off with a Beer Run.
 What’s this super enticing opportunity, you say?
 It’s a social run of 3 miles designed to let you meet runners from around the world while stretching your legs and (generally afterward) enjoying a beer from long-time Marathon sponsor Big Sky Brewing Co.

-The Beer Run has a new location this year, starting and finishing in Caras Park, the same location as the packet pick up for the 5K (on Friday) and the Race Expo for the Marathon (on Saturday).
+The Beer Run starts and finishes in Caras Park, the same location as the packet pick up for the 5K (on Friday) and the Race Expo for the Marathon (on Saturday).

 The event is free and Run Wild Missoula volunteers will be on hand to lead various pace groups so you won’t get lost.
 (Or do get lost.
 Missoula is a great city to explore.)
 The fun gets started at 6:00 p.m.

 Aside from the Beer Run, the Missoula area is rich with craft beer culture.
 Read on for information about Missoula’s breweries, better beer bars/restaurants and bottle shops.
 And if you have time for a side trip, additional suggestions follow.

 Missoula is now home to seven breweries with many more within a short drive.

 Bayern Brewing, 1507 Montana St., is Montana’s longest currently operating brewery, opening in 1987, and remains the only German brewery in the Rocky Mountains.